IzzatHomsi/TENANTRA-New/docs/Tenantra_Master_Brain_v1.0.md

         2. Makes an HTTP request to Grafana's `/api/health` endpoint.
         3. Implements a circuit breaker pattern to avoid overwhelming a failing service.
 If health checks fail repeatedly, the circuit "opens" and subsequent requests will fail immediately for a configured timeout period.
     - **Operational note (Sprint 4):** The Grafana reverse proxy (`app/routes/grafana_proxy.py`) now inspects `POST /grafana/api/ds/query` payloads and coerces any numeric `from`/`to` fields (including nested `range` objects) into strings before forwarding the request upstream.
 Grafana 10 tightened its JSON schema and rejects numeric timestamps, so this shim prevents `400 Bad Request` responses and the cascading “Failed to stopMeasure loadDashboardScene” errors that previously appeared on the Metrics dashboard.
+    - **Operational note (Sprint 5):** Upstream Grafana 400/500 responses (including the lingering `loadDashboardScene` warning) are now captured server-side and exposed via `GET /admin/observability/grafana/warnings`.
+The frontend metrics page polls this endpoint and renders a callout whenever Grafana reports an error, so operators no longer need to open DevTools to see the warning.
     - **Internal plumbing:** `app/services/grafana.py` automatically rewrites `grafana.url` values that point to `localhost` / `127.0.0.1` so the backend can reach the in-cluster Grafana service (`GRAFANA_INTERNAL_HOST`, default `grafana:3000`).
 This keeps the user-facing URL friendly (e.g., https://localhost:3000) while ensuring health checks and proxy calls terminate on the container network.

 - **`POST /admin/network/port-scan`** (`network_admin.py`)